Petrus Ramus

 Petrus Ramus (Pierre de La Ramée; Anglicized as Peter Ramus /ˈreɪməs/; 1515 – 26 August 1572) was a French humanist, logician, and educational reformer.
-A Protestant convert, he was a victim of the St. Bartholomew's Day massacre.
+A prominent and controversial academic and professor in Paris' College De France, Ramus became famous for his iconoclastic critiques of Aristotle, Cicero, and Quintilian.
+Ramus argued that dialectic should be removed or separated from the purview of rhetoric, a stance which significantly narrowed rhetorical theory's scope.
+A convert to Protestantism, he was a victim of the St. Bartholomew's Day massacre.

 Early life

 He was born at the village of Cuts, Picardy; his father was a farmer.
 He gained admission at age twelve (thus about 1527) to the Collège de Navarre, working as a servant.
 A reaction against scholasticism was in full tide, at a transitional time for Aristotelianism.
 On the occasion of receiving his M.A. degree in 1536, Ramus allegedly took as his thesis Quaecumque ab Aristotele dicta essent, commentitia esse (Everything that Aristotle has said is false), which Walter J. Ong paraphrases as follows:

 All the things that Aristotle has said are inconsistent because they are poorly systematized and can be called to mind only by the use of arbitrary mnemonic devices.

 According to Ong this kind of spectacular thesis was in fact routine at the time.
 Even so, Ong raises questions as to whether Ramus actually ever delivered this thesis.